predict-idlab/plotly-resampler-benchmarks/README.md

 ## Flow

-The benchmark process follows these steps for each feature-extraction configuration:
+The benchmark process follows these steps for each visualization-configuration:

-1. The corresponding feature-extraction Python script is called.
-This is done 20 times to average out the memory usage and create upper memory bounds.
-Remark that by (re)calling the script sequentially, no caching or memory is shared among the separate script-executions.
+1. Each toolkit-visualization configuration script is called 10 times to average out the memory usage and runtime.
+Remark that by re-calling the script in separate runs, no caching or memory is shared among executions.
-2. In this script:
+2. Script execution:
-   1. Construct the synthetic as a [pd.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html)
+   1. Construct the synthetic visualization data
    2. [VizTracer](https://github.com/gaogaotiantian/viztracer) starts logging
-   3. Construct the graph
+   3. Construct the visualization according to the configuration
-   4. Render the graph(using Selenium and wait till everything is shown)
+   4. Wait till the graph is rendered in a selenium browser.
    5. VizTracer stops logging
    6. Write the VizTracer results to a JSON-file

-The existing [benchmark JSONS](code/benchmark_jsons/) were collected on a desktop with an `TODO` CPU and `TODO` RAM, with *Arch Linux* as operating system.
+The existing [benchmark JSONs](code/benchmark_jsons/) were collected on a desktop with an *AMD Ryzen 5 2600x @3.8Ghz* CPU and *48GB* RAM, with *Arch Linux* as operating system.
 Other running processes were limited to a minimum.

+> more information about these outcomes can be found in the [**reports**](reports/README.md) readme.

 ## Instructions